whcampbell/Wizart/README.md

 Pascal had already made.
 Laura took a more difficult route with the Exp drop because we decided that all Exp is gonna be in a big shared pool, unlike health and mana which are gonna be separate for each player.
 Went quite well, I feel pretty good to have my first real code pushed up to the project.

+### Meeting 9 - 11/12/20

+Over the past week we started heating up.
+Laura and I did our item stuff, Owen made our shiny brand new integrated database, and Andrew brushed up on mixing to make the music sound pretty.
+Pascal also did his normal ton of work over the week.
+He restructured the engine (again) to make sure that all the engine stuff we shouldn't see is behind an abstraction wall.
+He also made a particle system and it's currently showing numbers for damage when we hit stuff.
+It's also crashing the game.
+That should change soon enough.

+Yeah, by the end of the meeting Pascal fixed the particle crashing issue.
+Apparently the multithreading was bonking itself because it would delete the object before it got done rendering it (I think, I don't perfectly remember what he said it was).
+I also knocked out the speed boost drop.
+It took a little more production than the health drop because I had to make a new component for buff timers and mess with the player files.
+I made a goof at one point and our little mans began to go at light speed.
+Ope.
+Anyways, Andrew started work on random room generation, and Owen and
+Laura were ironing out the experience drop some more.

+I guess George was busy this week.